Psoriasis Causes And Treatments by Dr. Surajit Gorai

 Although a diet isn’t the most effective way to treat Psoriasis, a healthy diet can reduce and ease the symptoms.
 One should switch to a heart-healthy diet and reduce the intake of saturated fats that are usually found in meats and dairy.
 Instead, increase the intake of lean proteins which contain omega-3 fatty acids.

-- What are the self-help measures one can take to ease the symptoms of Psoriasis?
+What are the Aelf-help Measures One can Take to Ease the Symptoms of Psoriasis?

 The severity of Psoriasis can be reduced by taking several self-help measures that includes losing weight, if you’re overweight.
 It can act as a catalyst to effective treatment of the condition.
 Additionally, the consumption of alcohol can increase the risk of a flare-up.
 So cutting back on alcohol consumption or quitting entirely is a good way to ease the symptoms.